aiven/devportal/aws/CreateFeedback.md

 # Aiven Docs submitting feedback

 Feedback are submitted to a PostgreSQL database maintained by Aiven.
-Production URI can be found in Devportal 1Password.
+Production URI can be found in 1Password under vault Aiven DevPortal.

 ## Data